CanSanliturk/OpenSees/README.md

 + https://opensees.berkeley.edu/community
 + https://facebook.com/groups/opensees

-# Build Steps with New Dockerized System
+# Build OpenSees with New Dockerized System
 * Navigate to the root directory of the repository

 * Create image using dev/Dockerfile.dev